aphyr/partitions-post/README.markdown

 href="https://www.citycloud.eu/cloud-computing/post-mortem/">CityCloud noticed
 unexpected network failures</a> in two distinct GlusterFS pairs</a>, followed by a third.
-Suspecting link aggregation, CityCloud disabled the feature on their switches and allowed self-heal operations to proceed.
+Suspecting link aggregation, CityCloud disabled the feature on their switches and allowed self-healing operations to proceed.

 Roughly 12 hours later, the network failures returned on one node.
-CityCloud identified the cause as driver issue and updated the downed node, returning service.
+CityCloud identified the cause as a driver issue and updated the downed node, returning service.
 However, the outage resulted in data inconsistency between GlusterFS
 pairs: